robert-carroll/ccsd-canvas/admintray-subaccmenu/README.md

       - - - - Math (4)
       - - - Course Shells (3)

-When we search for **Science** and get mutiple sub accounts of 'Science', and we can't identify which one we want to choose.
+When we search for **Science** and get multiple sub accounts of 'Science', and we can't identify which one we want to choose.

 1. Science
 2. Science